mattkinnia/gtfs-sql-importer/README.md

 ### Schema

 By default, your GTFS data will be loaded into a schema named `gtfs`.
 You can always rename it when you're done.
+Setting the `SCHEMA` variable when running make tasks will also address a different schema

 ## Big datasets